-Clay McDonald, DC, MBA, JD became the seventh president of Logan University in March 2013.
-Dr. McDonald has more than 20 years of experience as a senior administrator at chiropractic institutions and 30 years as a successful chiropractic practitioner.
-After graduating from Logan with his chiropractic degree in August 1982, Dr. McDonald spent eight years in Eureka, Montana, where he co-owned a multidisciplinary clinic that linked medical, chiropractic, physical therapy and mental health.
-Dr. McDonald earned his Master of Business Administration degree with an emphasis in healthcare administration from St. Ambrose University in 1997.
+Clay McDonald, DC, MBA, JD became the seventh President of Logan University in March 2013.
+Dr. McDonald has more than 20 years of experience as a Senior Administrator at chiropractic institutions and 30 years as a successful Chiropractic Practitioner.
+After graduating from Logan with his chiropractic degree in August 1982, Dr. McDonald spent eight years in Eureka, Mont., where he co-owned a multidisciplinary clinic that linked medical, chiropractic, physical therapy and mental health.
+Dr. McDonald earned his Master of Business Administration degree with an emphasis in Healthcare Administration from St. Ambrose University in 1997.
 He received his Juris Doctorate in 2001 from Valparaiso University School of Law with a Healthcare and Elder Law Certificate and Alternative Dispute Resolution Certificate.

 Dr. McDonald has participated in numerous accreditation activities through the Council on Chiropractic Education and was a CCE board/council member from 2005 to 2013.
 Currently, Dr. McDonald serves on the executive committee of the Association of Chiropractic Colleges and is a board member for the Spine Institute for Quality.